fractalide/fractalide-website-styx/content/cardano-wallet/cardano-wallet.md

             <img src="/img/roadmap-min/fractal-min.png" />
             <h3>A formally verified Cardano wallet</h3>
             <p>
                 Cantor adheres to the <a href="https://cardanodocs.com/technical/formal-specification-for-a-cardano-wallet/">Cardano Wallet Formal Specification</a> document.
-This allows for a better, formally verified implementation.
-We become better citizens in the Cardano community.
+Formally-verified implementation creates more stability, and we become better citizens of the Cardano community.
             </p>
         </div>
         <div class="col-lg-4 col-xs-12 text-center cantor_feature">
             <img src="/img/roadmap-min/fractal-min.png" />
             <h3>Efficient, long-term integration</h3>
             <p>
                 Most Fractalide dapps will need to interact with Cardano's currency ADA.
-With Cantor, all they need to do is call in the wallet and start transacting with ADA.
+With Cantor, thie process is streamlined - all they need to do is call in the wallet and start transacting with ADA.
 Cantor makes dapps usable more quickly and to more people.
             </p>
         </div>
     </div>